WORLD

 Egypt,

-Rome, China, Africa and the Americas, and all other world history.
+Rome, China, Africa and the Americas, and all other world history from

 MR.